Sports betting in India for beginners: complete guide from registration to first withdrawal

 - Funds land in the operator wallet in 5–15 seconds.
 The welcome bonus auto-attaches if applicable.

-For amounts above ₹1 lakh, use IMPS or NEFT (covered on the payments pillar).
+For amounts above ₹1 lakh, use IMPS or NEFT (covered on the Payments guide).

 Placing your first bet (cricket example)